-Sam is a photographer, naturalist, expedition guide, writer and conservationist based between Sydney, Australia and British Columbia, Canada.
+Sam is a photographer, naturalist, expedition guide, writer and conservationist based in Sydney, Australia.

 In 2013, Sam documented the race to stop whaling in the Ross Sea, in 2014, he explored issues of culture and identity among refugees in Southern Sweden and in 2015 & '16 worked with NGOs in Canada to successfully prompt the ban of grizzly bear trophy hunting throughout British Columbia.